 Parameter Basis Iron, Total Iron limitations are based on 40-CFR-434.
 Flow Report only, no limit.
 Monitoring required by federal effluent guidelines (40 CFR Part 434).
 Manganese, Total Manganese limitations are based on 40-CFR-434. рН The pH limitation is based upon Virginia's water quality standards and federal effluent guidelines (40 CFR Part 434).
-Settleable Solids SS limitations are based on federal effluent guidelines for coal mining (40 CFR Part 434).
+Total Dissolved Solids Monitoring required for informational purposes.
+TDS is also load-limited based upon the approved TMDL, if applicable.
+For discharges to TMDL watersheds with TDS identified as a stressor, the permit shall also comply with the applicable TMDL consistent with its assumptions and requirements.
+Best management practices requirements and/or offsets will be used to establish any necessary reductions to meet the transient/aggregate wasteload allocation.
 Total Suspended Solids TSS limitations are based on federal effluent guidelines for coal mining (40 CFR Part 434).
 TSS is also load-limited based upon the approved TMDL, if applicable.
 For discharges to TMDL watersheds with TSS identified as a stressor, the permit shall also comply with the applicable TMDL consistent with its assumptions and requirements.
 Best management practices requirements and/or offsets will be used to establish any necessary reductions to meet the transient/aggregate wasteload allocation.